-The instrumentation provided at each B-mode image analysis work station includes a personal computer (PC) (Leading Edge Model M, IBM-XT equivalent) with computer monitor, a color TV monitor and an optical disk player.
-The reader selects specific image frames from an optical disk provided by the Chief Reader and acquires these image frames using the PC.
+The instrumentation provided at each B-mode image analysis work station includes a personal computer (PC) (Leading Edge Model M, IBM-XT equivalent) with computer monitor, a frame grabber card, a color TV monitor and an optical disk player (ODP).
+The reader selects specific image frames from an optical disk provided by the chief reader and acquires these image frames using the PC.
 The detailed reader protocol for making measurements is completed on these frames, and a data file on each participant is stored on the 20 Mb hard disk of the PC.
-After participant data have been stored on the PC hard disk, these data are transmitted to the central URC Masscomp computer for storage, analyses, and preparation of data summaries which are forwarded to the ARIC Coordinating Center in Chapel Hill, North Carolina.
+After participant data have been stored on the PC hard disk, these data are transmitted to the URC central computer for storage, analyses, and preparation of data summaries which are forwarded to the ARIC Coordinating Center in Chapel Hill.